Incode-Technologies-Example-Repos/python-samples/sample-server/README.md

 - POST `/webhook`: Example webhook that reads the json data and return it back a response, from here you could fetch scores or OCR data when the status is ONBOARDING_FINISHED

+- POST `/approve`: Example webhook that reads the json data and if the status is ONBOARDING_FINISHED goes ahead and creates the identity using the `/omni/process/approve` endpoint.

 ## Secure Credential Handling
 We highly recommend to follow the 0 rule for your implementations, where all sensitive calls to incode's endpoints are done in the backend, keeping your apikey protected and just returning a `token` with the user session to the frontend.